towolf/towolf.github.com/docs/PsychGLImageProcessing/DisplayUndistortionBVL.markdown

 'calibinfilename' was provided, the screenid encoded in that file will be used.
 Otherwise, the provided screenid will be used.
 If this parameter is omitted, PTB will use the single screen on a single display setup.
-On a multi\-display setup, PTB will ask for the screenid.
+On a multi-display setup, PTB will ask for the screenid.

 'xnum' and 'ynum' Optional number of horizontal and vertical calibration points to use.
 Their number doesn't affect runtime behaviour of your